-If you spend a lot of time driving wherever, then your car is more or less like your second home.
+If you spend a lot of time driving, then your car is more or less like your second home.
 So, it’s not surprising that you tend to keep many items in your vehicle.
 However, not all those things are necessary.
-And if you do a little cleaning, you can easily determine what should and should not be kept in your car.
+And if you do a little cleaning, you can easily determine important items you should keep inside your car and those that need to go.

 There are many places in your car where you can store your belongings, like your glove compartment.
 But for most car owners, it is often used to keep loose items like ID cards and sometimes trash.
 So, instead of letting that valuable storage space go to waste, you should clear out all the junk and put some handy items that could help you out in case you find yourself in a spot of bother.

 In some cases, you may not even want to step outside your vehicle to grab something you urgently need in the trunk.
 Just imagine how much of a hassle it would be to get drenched in the pouring rain when you can have these items within easy reach.
 Now check out these important things you should keep inside the glove compartment.